EDUCBA

 employee database

-Assume that we need to check how many employees are working in specific “KRA” and what their total grand salary is?.
+We need to check how many employees work in a specific “KRA” and their grand total salary.
 In such cases, we can easily calculate the output by applying the SUMPRODUCT function by following the below steps.

 • Create a new row for the output column.